mrndhlovu/food-explorer-app/README.md

 Foods Explorers

 ===

-This website main is targeted at foodies and who would like to explore food options from around the world.
-On this site website users can view recipes shared by other people and can also signup and upload recipes to share recipes.
+This website is mainly targeted at foodies who would like to explore food options from around the world.
+On this website users can view recipes shared by other people and can also signup and upload recipes they want to share.
 Users can like, dislike or save a recipe to favorites.
 Users have to sign up for an account to gain access to some features within the website, for example saving a recipe to favourites, sharing a recipe or liking a recipe.
 The website uses both front-end and driven by the structure of the back-end technologies like  bootstrap, Semantic UI, flask and MongoDB.

 ### Website Files